microstream-one/example-android-recyclerview/README.md

     }
 }
 ```
-and for application add following dependencies:
+and for the application, add the following dependencies:
 ```gradle
 implementation 'one.microstream:storage.embedded:02.01.00-MS-GA'
 implementation 'one.microstream:storage.embedded.configuration:02.01.00-MS-GA'
 implementation 'androidx.recyclerview:recyclerview:1.1.0'
 ```

-Older version of Microstream did not support Android.
-This example shows the list of fake Customer, with name and address.
+This example shows a list of fake customers with name and address.
-The Customers are created with Javafaker library and stored into Microstream storage.
+The customers are created with JavaFaker library and are stored into a Microstream storage.
-When the view is scrolled, the new customer is loaded from storage and when not exists,
+When the view is scrolled, new entries are dynamically created either from existing customer instances loaded from storage or from
-one new is generated and stored.
-This example shows Microstream lazy functionality.
+newly created ones that are stored on the fly.
+This example shows Microstream lazy loading functionality.

 ```java
 package one.microstream.android.data;